 Arthur Brown: voice, dance and remixing PsychoSonic work, 2013-2015

-Exploring EEG in realtime music composition, story telling, remixing multi layered tracks and looking to create a new performative sound & artwork for 2016.
-Following a debut show in Norway and large public outing in Bestival 2015 we are learning how the public engage, and importantly believe and trust what we do is real and not weirdly choreographed !
+Exploring EEG in realtime music composition, story telling, remixing multi-layered tracks and looking to create a new performative sound & artwork for 2016.
+Following a debut show in Norway and large public outing in Bestival 2015 we are learning how the public engages, and importantly believe and trust what we do is real and not weirdly choreographed!

 Augmented Consciousness experiments with portable EEG, 2007 – 2015

 From interviewing people on dream recall, particularly Lucid dreaming whilst monitoring their EEG in public Art, Technology and Science events, The Institute for Unnecessary Research, Flying, Night clubs, festivals and retreats.
 I performed sonified EEG first in 2007 during a tour in The Future of Sound led by Martyn Ware.
 This led to research into 111Hz sound with Flinton Chalk and Brian Barritt in 2008.
 See a video here of EEG session with Brian